davidhu2000/tempo/README.md

 - [x] Set up song component, reducer, and actions
 - [x] Add styling song component

-Objective: A song can be played while the user is browsing.
+&#10004; Objective: A song can be played while the user is browsing.

 ### Phase 3: Allow songs to be added to queue (2 days)

 **Tasks:**
-- [ ] create queue front-end
+- [x] create queue front-end
 - [ ] add ability to add songs, albums, and playlists into queue.

 Objective: User can add songs into queue to be played after current song.